-There are four competitions each season in the Pictorial Image Division (Nov., Jan., Mar., and May) and three in the Nature Division (Nov., Jan., and Apr.).
-We are allowed to enter six images from six different makers in the PID competitions.
-The Nature Division allows us to enter six images but only requires that there be at least four different makers.
+There are three competitions each season in the Pictorial Image Division and three in the Nature Division (Nov., Jan., and Apr.).
+We are allowed to enter six images from six different makers in both the PID and Nature competitions.
 Each competition is judged by three judges scoring from 1 to 5.
 Two levels of awards are given in each competition.
 These consist of an Award of Merit for those images deemed to be the top 5% for that competition and from which a Best of Show is chosen (top honor) and Honorable Mentions to round out the top 10% of the entries.

 There is also a season ending Image of the Year competition in each class to pick the top image for the season from those that won an Award of Merit during the year.
 GLPA members have been recipients of the Gold Medals that are given to the top five images from the year end competition.

 Co-chairs Marilyn and Rick collect images they feel will represent the Association well in each competition.
 The selections are generally made from images that have been submitted for the Association’s regular monthly competition.
 However, they occasionally will ask a member if they may use a specific image that they have seen or if the member can provide a selection of images from which one or more might be chosen.
 Any member not wishing their images to be selected from those submitted for monthly competition or who competes from a different club, should notify Marilyn and Rick of this as soon as possible.
 No changes are ever made to the images.
 If a change is desired, the maker is asked to make it.
 All copyright remains with the maker.
 You do not need to be an individual member of PSA for your image to be used.
 The club is the PSA member in this case.